Cloudflare Durable Objects

 export class MyDurableObject extends DurableObject {

-// Create table (if not exists) - typically in Durable Object's constructor or first fetch
+// Create table (if not exists) - good practice in constructor

 tableName: 'items',